 - At the start of the hearing, the Registrar or designee shall read the name, date, and time of the hearing into the taped record.
 The composition of the Judicial Board shall be read into the taped record.
-The Registrar or designee shall inform the student(s) of the charges, his or her rights, and the hearing procedures.
-The Judicial Board will consist of three (3)members appointed by the Registrar or designee.
+The Code of Conduct Investigation Team shall inform the student(s) of the charges, his or her rights, and the hearing procedures.
+The Judicial Board will consist of three (3)members appointed by the Executive Dean of Student Services.

 - The Hearing Officer shall ask the student charged to plead responsible or not responsible.
 If the student pleads responsible, the student shall be given an opportunity to explain his/her actions.
 If the student pleads not responsible, the parties shall present the factual versions of the alleged code violation and all evidence.